BalaIBMRaptor/MQ-HA/instructions/multiInstance.md

    ```
 1. Start the sample PUT application by running:
    ```
-   amqsphac In mqnonpersistent
+   amqsphac In mqdemoha
    ```
    This should output the following:
    ```
-   C:\Users\CallumJackson>amqsphac In mqnonpersistent
+   C:\Users\CallumJackson>amqsphac In mqdemoha
    Sample AMQSPHAC start
    target queue is In
    message <Message 1>